 The Palestinians have warned that if the moratorium is not extended, the negotiations could come to a complete halt.

-Besides Egypt, Clinton is due for talks with both leaders in Jerusalem and the West Bank town of Ramallah.
+Besides Egypt, Clinton was due for talks with both leaders in Jerusalem and the West Bank town of Ramallah.

-"We understand that we face some immediate obstacles that we hope to resolve in the next couple of weeks," Philip Crowley, the US State Department spokesman, told reporters on the eve of the talks.
+“We understand that we face some immediate obstacles that we hope to resolve in the next couple of weeks,” US State Department spokesman Philip Crowley told reporters on the eve of the talks.

 And Netanyahu, said Clinton, has made it clear that Israel faces severe security challenges as the Iranian-backed Hezbollah in Lebanon and Hamas in the Gaza Strip acquire more dangerous missiles and rockets.